All About papaya

 Fun facts about papaya

-• The seeds are edible but have a strong, bitter flavor that many people don’t enjoy.
-You can discard them or save them to use in other recipes.
+- The edible seeds have a strong, bitter flavor many don’t enjoy.
+You can discard them or save them for other recipes.

-• Papaya is native to Mexico and Central America but is now grown in many tropical regions around the world.
+- Papaya is native to Mexico and Central America but is now grown in many tropical regions worldwide.

 How to cut a papaya